Frequently Asked Questions

 Do you only sell to contractors?

 No. It is our mission to provide native plants to anyone that wants them.
-Retail customers are welcome to make an appointment to visit the nursery, schedule a plant pick-up either at our office in Washington, DC or at the nursery in Friendship, Maryland, and have plants delivered within our delivery radius.
+Retail customers are welcome to make an appointment to visit the nursery, schedule a plant pick-up either at our office in Washington, DC or at the nursery in Indian Head, Maryland, and have plants delivered within our delivery radius.
 Find out how to order on our Plant Sales page.

 Can I buy retail plants from Bona Terra?

-You can place an order for pick up or delivery by following the steps outlined on our Plant Sales page, or you can schedule a nursery visit.
+You can place an order for pick-up or delivery by following the steps outlined on our Plant Sales page, or you can schedule a nursery visit.
 Please note that our nursery is a plant production area, and not a retail store.

 Follow the instructions outlined on our Plant Sales page to place an order for pick-up or delivery or schedule a nursery visit.